-C a arrying Value Comerica J Fund \$ 19,171,700
+C arrying Value \$ 19,171,700

 The Comerica J Fund is not registered with the SEC and does not issue a separate report.
 The fair value of the position in the pool is not the same as the value of the pool shares since the pool does not meet the requirements under GASB Statement No. 79 to report its value for financial reporting purposes at amortized cost.